RichieWallett/Unity-Demos/README.md

 # Unity-Demos

-#### These are quick daily demos, keeping things lean, fuctional yet beautiful.
+#### These are quick daily demos, keeping things lean, functional yet beautiful.
 Here's an overview, of these projects and their links.

 ---